Skip to main content

 Enum Definition

 Enum allows users to define different values of a particular column.
-When hovering over the column in the canvas, the enum values will be displayed.

 // enum belonged to default "public" schema